rufio-tf2/comanglia-with-class-config/README.md

 ## Details

 - Class config has an Uber Bind and Rocket Jump Script **TURNED ON** by default.
-You'll need to delete or comment out those scripts if you don't want them on (in `medic.cfg` and `soldier.cfg` and `allclass.cfg`).
+You'll need to delete or comment out those scripts if you don't want them on (in `medic.cfg` and `soldier.cfg` and `reset.cfg`).
 - Comanglia's config downloaded here: https://github.com/Comanglia/ComangliaComs

 ## Install